France's Macron dismisses unrest, promises drought action plan

 The country's groundwater levels were 80 percent lower than average on March 1.

-People around France are still outraged over Macron's pensions plan, which includes raising the retirement age from 62 to 64.
+Macron's water plan was overshadowed by ongoing anger over his pensions plan, which includes raising the retirement age from 62 to 64.

-"Manu, we have a lot to worry about if you're going to manage water like you did pensions," read one protester's poster in Savines-le-Lac on Thursday, addressing the president with an informal nickname.
+"Manu, we have a lot to worry about if you're going to manage water like you did pensions," read one protester's poster in Savines-le-Lac on Thursday, addressing the president by his nickname.

+Helen, a retired nurse, was among the protesters trying to shout down Macron during his speech.

+"He says he's here to speak about water, to calm us down, but we don't want to be calmed down," said the 68-year-old, who refused to give her surname.

 'Unacceptable violence'

-After two months of largely peaceful mass protests, spontaneous demonstrations erupted on a daily basis, with some angry protesters clashing with security forces.

-The authorities have blamed the unrest on violent "troublemakers" bent on damaging public property, but rights groups have criticised the police's disproportionate use of force in dealing with the crowds.
+The authorities have blamed the unrest on violent "troublemakers" bent on damaging public property, but rights groups have criticised the police for disproportionate use of force in dealing with the crowds.

 The unrest has also trickled into protests not directly related to the pensions reform.